Q. Who is an invalid?

 - is an invalid otherwise than as a result of Employment Injury.

-- has paid contributions for not less than 60 months.
-36 of these months must be in the last 60 months immediately preceding the month of invalidity.
+- has paid contributions for not less than 180 months or has paid contributions for not less than 60 months including 36 consecutive months immediately preceding the month of invalidity.

 - is under Pensionable age.